 - The Quisling: After the war is over, Mr. Northway, formerly Mayor-Governor of Chalcaster for the king of Lascanne, continues in that role despite the change in leadership.
 His motivations are reasonably good someone has to be in charge, and continuity of government will avert dangerous instability.
-It doesn't do wonders for his public image, but then, people didn't think much of him anyway.
+Of course that's assuming his explanation is true, and not just an admittedly reasonable explanation to excuse his desire to stay in power, but it doesn't do wonders for his public image either way.

-- The Remnant: By the end of the book, the army in which Emily is fighting has become this without realising it.
-Fighting in an inaccessible area, they don't realise that their forces elsewhere have collapsed and that they are now encircled.
-They're persuaded to surrender, but still gain a lot of praise from the citizenry for being the last survivors which becomes important when the fugitive king tries to use Emily, now as much of a war hero as you can get in a defeated country, as the centre of an uprising.
-The king's own band, however, is not so much a remnant of his old forces as a new gang of bandits he has recruited through bribes.
+- The Remnant: By the end of the book, the army in which Emily is fighting has become this without knowing.
+Fighting in an inaccessible area with essentially no info about the other front, they don't know that their forces elsewhere have collapsed until the enemy informs them.
+They don't believe it at first, of course, but are eventually convinced to surrender.
+They still gain a lot of praise from the citizenry for being the last survivors which becomes important when the fugitive king tries to use Emily, now as much of a war hero as you can get in a defeated country, as the centre of an uprising.
+The king's own band, however, is not so much a remnant of his old forces as a new gang of bandits he has recruited through bribes and promises.

 - Why Can't I Hate You?: Mr. Northway is (by his own admission) corrupt and self-interested, and his rivalry with the Marshwic family led to its current impoverished status and the suicide of Emily's father.
 Emily starts out hating him, and makes this clear to him.
 However, this openness of disregard actually enables them to converse more freely and honestly than if they were pretending to be polite friends, and Emily finds that she's glad to have someone to correspond with who treats her as an equal adversary, doesn't assume he can trick or patronise her, and isn't put off by her barbs and criticisms.